 If you like to adjust your thermostat a lot or turn it off and then on again when you need to, then baseboard heaters might not be the most efficient option for you.
 Baseboard heaters tend to be more expensive to power if you change the temperature around regularly.
 While this isn’t a huge issue for small changes, it can be an issue for users who like to make a lot of thermostat changes.

 Alternatives Types of Heating Systems

 If you have a house with electric baseboard heating and decide you want to upgrade, other options exist.
 Other potential heat sources include:

 Other types of distribution systems besides electric baseboard heating include:

 - Hot water baseboards

-Factors you’ll want to consider when deciding on an upgrade: life expectancy of the unit, cost to install, cost to operate, whether you’ll need to also install air ducts and heating vents or make other upgrades to accommodate the new system.
+Factors you’ll want to consider when deciding on an upgrade: the life expectancy of the unit, cost to install, cost to operate, whether you’ll need to also install air ducts and heating vents, or make other upgrades to accommodate the new system.
 Talk to an HVAC professional to figure out what’s the best type of heat for your home.

 Get Professional HVAC Service

 To service your baseboard or other heating system, contact an HVAC expert at John C. Flood.
 Our technicians can also install a brand new efficient heating system to keep you warm in the cold months ahead.